Error estimates for a tree structure algorithm solving finite horizon control problems: Dynamic Programming on a Tree Structure

+Once the value function is computed on the nodes of the tree, it is possible to consider a post-processing procedure to achieve a feedback control.
+We consider the formula for the synthesis of the feedback control

-We note that the minimization is computed by comparison on the discretized set of controls $U$.
-Finally, we would like to mention that a detailed comparison and discussion about the classical method and tree structure algorithm can be found in \cite{AFS18}.
+where $I_{\mathcal{T}^{n+1}}[V^{n+1}]$ is an interpolation operator based on the scattered data $\left(\mathcal{T}^{n+1},V^{n+1}(\mathcal{T}^{n+1})\right)$.
+A detailed analysis of the computational methods to approximate the feedback control goes beyond the scopes of this work.
+The interested reader will find further information about this procedure in Chapter 3.1 in \cite{S20} or \cite{AS22}.
+We note that in general it is possible to obtain a control in feedback form on the nodes of tree without the application of interpolation operators.
+Finally, we would like to mention that a detailed description and comparison about the classical method and tree structure algorithm can be found in \cite{AFS18}.

+\begin{rmk}[Efficient Pruning] The pruning criterion \eqref{tol_cri} could result in a very expensive algorithm, especially when we deal with high dimensional dynamics.
+This is the case of a semidiscretization of an evolutive PDE where the dimension easily reaches thousands of unknown variables.
+To speed up the pruning in this case, we will consider an orthogonal projection $\mathcal{P}$ of the data onto a lower dimensional space which can capture the main features of the dynamics.
+This can be obtained, for instance, by a Singular Value Decomposition of a matrix containing some snapshots taken from a coarse approximation of the tree.
+This turns out to accelerate the algorithm, as shown in Section \ref{sec:test}.
+We refer to \cite{AFS18,AS19} for more details on this technique in different contexts.
+Since the operator $\mathcal{P}$ is a non-expansive operator, $i.e.$

+Hence, if two nodes satisfy the pruning criterion \eqref{tol_cri}, their projections satisfy the same condition due to the inequality \eqref{boundP} .
+Thus, it will be sufficient to collect all the nodes fulfilling the pruning criterion in the projected space and to check the same criterion in the original dimension for the selected nodes. \end{rmk}